Paintbrush Lily | A South African Flower that Captivated 18th-Century Europe

 - Origin: South Africa

-- Blooming Season: It flowers from autumn to winter.
+- Blooming season: From autumn to winter

 Cultural Significance Around the World